 North African Adventures

-Morocco has so much to offer that it's difficult to appreciate in a single trip so we now offer two tours of the kingdom.
+Morocco has so much to offer that it's difficult to appreciate in a single trip so we now offer THREE different tours of the kingdom.

 More than any other North African country, Morocco offers a rich diversity of landscapes and culture.
 The north of the country is Mediterranean in feel with rolling green hills and vast fertile plains.
 The mighty Atlas mountains provide a natural barrier from the arid south.
 However, even in the desert, the scenery varies, with rocky plains, salt flats and, of course, the vast sand dunes of the Sahara.